-As far as reasonably practicable, school staff seek and have regard to the child's views about their strengths, learning difficulties and education, taking into account their age and maturity.
+As far as reasonably practicable, school staff seek and have regard to the child's views about their strengths, learning difficulties and education, considering their age and maturity.
 Staff should listen to the child's view about how they learn effectively and then focus on the strategies that work for them.